cmaujean/dropset/README.markdown

 Dropset
 =======

+      require 'dropset'
       Dropset.calc(10) # => 55

-Very simple tool to calculate the number of reps in a "drop set" knocked out in about 15 minutes.
+Very simple tool to calculate the number of reps in a "drop set".